Colman1000/blog/content/articles/flutter-state-management-with-getx/index.md

 ```

-The `controller.obx` widget will change your UI according to the changes of the status and the state. 🐱‍🏍
+The `controller.obx` widget will update your UI according to the value of the status and the data. 🐱‍🏍

 ## Conclusion

 This article does not cover the entirety of GetX.
-It is simply aimed at providing a quick overview on how GetX makes you
+It is simply aimed at providing a quick overview of how GetX makes you
 a happier developer with its unique approach to `State Management`.

 Watch out for the next article on `Dependency Management`, `Route Management` & `Helpers` in GetX.